Mancini hits 2 of Orioles' 5 HRs in 12-5 win over Red Sox (Apr 12, 2017) | FOX Sports

 Mancini hits 2 of Orioles’ 5 HRs in 12-5 win over Red Sox (Apr 12, 2017)

-BOSTON (AP) Trey Mancini hit two of Baltimore’s five home runs, all in the first three innings, and the Orioles beat the Boston Red Sox 12-5 on Wednesday night.
+Trey Mancini hit two of Baltimore’s five home runs – all in the first three innings – and the Orioles powered their way to a 12-5 victory over the Boston Red Sox at Fenway Park.

 Mancini hit his second home run in the third, marking the first multihomer game of his career.
 He finished with four RBIs.

+”It felt incredible, and it’s something I’ll remember my whole life,” Mancini said. ”It was a special night, for sure, and to be able to do it in a place like this is something I couldn’t have imagined.”

-Wright (0-1) lasted just 1 1/3 innings, allowing eight runs and eight hits.
+Wright (0-1) lasted only 1 1/3 innings, allowing eight runs and eight hits.
 He also threw a wild pitch and hit a batter.
+He called the outing ”terrible.”

+”It felt pretty good in the bullpen.
+Then I came out and obviously I kind of shot myself in the foot with the first pitch of the game,” Wright said. ”Then after they went into swing mode, and the knuckleball just wasn’t doing anything.”

 Baltimore reliever Mychal Givens (2-0) got the win after starter Ubaldo Jimenez pitched his way into a bases-loaded jam and was pulled in the fifth.